Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Sixteen-year-old Shana Fisher’s mother confirmed her death to the Houston Chronicle.

-Fisher was “beautiful, smart, funny and talented” her mother, who the newspaper did not name, said.
+Fisher was “beautiful, smart, funny and talented” said her mother, who the newspaper did not name.
 The teen “loved life” and her dog, her mother added.

 “She was shy and sweet,” she said.
 “She had a lot of love in her heart.”